 - You must have been present in the U.S. on June 15, 2012

 - You are currently in high school, have earned a GED or high school diploma, or have been honorably discharged from the U.S. armed forces

 - You must have a clear criminal record

 Post-college Options for Dreamers

 Many undocumented students have questions about what options are open to them after graduating from college.
 Students with DACA are granted 2-year work authorization, which opens up a wide variety of internship and career opportunities.
 California SB 1159 allows for all individuals seeking a professional license to apply with either a federal Individual Taxpayer Identification Number (ITIN) or Social Security number (SSN).
 Other options include graduate or professional school, participating in an LLC or independent contracting.

-- E4FC has a number of excellent guides on earning a living
+- Immigrants Rising has a number of excellent guides on Entrepreneurship

-- E4FC’s “Life After College” Guide explores graduate school, professional schools, and work options for undocumented students
+- The Immigrants Rising “Life After College” Guide explores graduate school, professional schools, and work options for undocumented students

 - Pre-Health Dreamers have a number of resources and guides for students interested in working in the medical and allied health fields.

 *Updated as of 1/18/18